tharapalanivel/fms-model-optimizer/CONTRIBUTING.md

 #### Formatting

-FMS Model Optimization follows the python [pep8](https://peps.python.org/pep-0008/) coding style.
+FMS Model Optimizer follows the python [pep8](https://peps.python.org/pep-0008/) coding style.
 The coding style is enforced by the CI system, and your PR will fail until the style has been applied correctly.

 We use [pre-commit](https://pre-commit.com/) to enforce coding style using [black](https://github.com/psf/black), [prettier](https://github.com/prettier/prettier) and [isort](https://pycqa.github.io/isort/).